+Participant: Date of Grant:

+Number of Performance Shares:

+Definitions:

-Participant: - Date of Grant: - Number of Performance Shares: - Definitions: For purposes of this Agreement, the following definitions shall apply: "Employment Agreement" means the Participant's employment agreement with the Company, as amended, amended and restated, or modified from time to time.
+For purposes of this Agreement, the following definitions shall apply:

+"Employment Agreement" means the Participant's employment agreement with the Company, as amended, amended and restated, or modified from time to time.

 "Measurement Price" as of a given date means the average of the closing prices of the Stock or the common stock of a Peer Group company, as applicable, for each of the twenty (20) trading days ending on (and including) such date.

-"Peer Group" means the following group of companies: []; provided, however, that if (i) any of the companies ceases to be publicly traded for any reason following the Date of Grant and prior to the Committee's determination of Total Shareholder Return with respect to a given Performance Period or (ii) if sufficient data with respect to any of such companies is not available to the Committee to calculate Total Shareholder Return for a given Performance Period, such company or companies shall not be members of the Peer Group during such Performance Period; provided further, however, that the Committee may, in its discretion, review and revise the composition of the Peer Group with respect to any Performance Period during the Committee's first quarter meeting at the beginning of such Performance Period based on a review of the 1 appropriateness of including or excluding g any given company for comparison purposes. " Performance Period " means (i) with res Tranche 2, calendar year [], and (iii "Reference Price" means the average of company, as applicable, for each of the t the closing prices of towenty (20) trading da the Stock or the common stock of a Peer Group ys ending on (and including) the Date of Grant "Service Period" means the period comr with respect to each Vesting Tranche. mencing on the Date o f Grant and ending on December 31, [], common stock of a Peer Group company as of such date, as determined by the Co to a given Performance Period, the Com y, as applicable, from to mmittee in its sole dis mittee shall apply the age change in the value of the Stock or the the Reference Price to the Measurement Price scretion; provided , however , that, with respect same methodology to the calculation of Total ation of Total Shareholder Return of each "Vesting Percentage" shall, with respect Shareholder Return during the applicable determined as follows: to a given Vesting Tra e Performance Period anche, be a function of the Company's Total relative to members of the Peer Group, Relative Total Shareholder Return Vesting Percentage [] th Percentile []% [] th Percentile []%
+"Peer Group" means the following group of companies: []; provided, however, that if (i) any of the companies ceases to be publicly traded for any reason following the Date of Grant and prior to the Committee's determination of Total Shareholder Return with respect to a given Performance Period or (ii) if sufficient data with respect to any of such companies is not available to the Committee to calculate Total Shareholder Return for a given Performance Period, such company or companies shall not be members of the Peer Group during such Performance Period; provided further, however, that the Committee may, in its discretion, review and revise the composition of the Peer Group with respect to any Performance Period during the Committee's first quarter meeting at the beginning of such Performance Period based on a review of the appropriateness of including or excluding any given company for comparison purposes.

-In the event that the relative Total Shareholder Return during a given Performance Period falls between any of the stated percentile values above, the Vesting Percentage for the applicable Vesting Tranche shall be determined using a linear interpolation from the next lowest stated percentile value.
-For all purposes of this Agreement, the Plan, the Employment Agreement, and any other agreement between the Participant and the Company, relative Total Shareholder Return in the [] th percentile among the Peer Group shall be deemed to be "target" performance.
-Notwithstanding anything herein to the contrary, the Committee may decrease the Vesting Percentage with respect to any given Performance Period(s), in its sole discretion.
-No Performance Shares in a given Vesting Tranche shall vest if the Company's Total Shareholder Return for a given Performance Period relative to the Peer Group is at or below the [] th percentile.
-The maximum Vesting Percentage for any given Vesting Tranche shall be 100%; provided that if the Company's absolute Total Shareholder Return for a given Performance Period is negative, then the maximum Vesting Percentage for the applicable Vesting Tranche shall be [●]%.
-"Vesting Tranche" means a vesting tranche of Performance Shares as set forth herein.
-"Tranche 1" shall consist of [] Performance Shares.
-Transfer Share Consist of Terrormance Shares.

-]th Percentile
+"Performance Period" means (i) with respect to Tranche 1, calendar year [], (ii) with respect to Tranche 2, calendar year [], and (iii) with respect to Tranche 3, calendar year [].

+"Reference Price" means the average of the closing prices of the Stock or the common stock of a Peer Group company, as applicable, for each of the twenty (20) trading days ending on (and including) the Date of Grant.

+"Service Period" means the period commencing on the Date of Grant and ending on December 31, [], with respect to each Vesting Tranche.

+"Total Shareholder Return" means, as of any date, the percentage change in the value of the Stock or the common stock of a Peer Group company, as applicable, from the Reference Price to the Measurement Price as of such date, as determined by the Committee in its sole discretion; provided, however, that, with respect to a given Performance Period, the Committee shall apply the same methodology to the calculation of Total Shareholder Return of the Company as it applies to the calculation of Total Shareholder Return of the Peer Group.

+"Vesting Percentage" shall, with respect to a given Vesting Tranche, be a function of the Company's Total Shareholder Return during the applicable Performance Period relative to members of the Peer Group, determined as follows: